-- Staff shortage the jurisdiction of the municipality has increased as well as its personnel, the activities of the municipality has also increased and with the present staff it is impossible to complete our annual plan no matter how hard we try. - Office space is a major challenge to our division as we have only four offices. - The audit staff still use manual to collect information and then proceed to their office to capture such information to their computers.
+- Staff shortage the jurisdiction of the municipality has increased as well as its personnel, the activities of the municipality have also increased and with the present staff it is impossible to cover all the municipal high risk areas. - Office space is a challenge to our division. - · Lack of cooperation by management